Code

 precommit message.

-If the Application does not have vote extension information to provide at that time, it returns
+non-replay-protected data in the response.
+If the Application does not have vote extension information to provide at that time,

-a 0-length byte array as its vote extension.
+it returns a 0-length byte array as its vote extension (replay and/or non-replay-protected).

 The logic in ExtendVote